-xxxxxx undertook the role of Duty Manager in the South East Unit from October 2009 to May 2014.
-He then carried out the WSDO role in the North West Unit from October 2014 to May 2019.
-During his five winter seasons in the North West Unit he has mentored less experienced members of staff.
+XXXXX undertook the role of Duty Manager in the South East Unit from October 2009 to May 2014.
+He then carried out the WSDO role in the North West Unit from October 2014 to May 2020.
+During his six winter seasons in the North West Unit he has mentored less experienced members of staff.